 - Plan My Visit

-Honey Hill, Blean, Canterbury, CT2 9JR, (4 miles, 6kms), Tel: 01227 765168, www.druidstone.net
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net(4 miles, 6 km)

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.

 The Beaney House of Art and Knowledge provides state of the art special and permanent exhibition galleries, a brand new library, excellent learning facilities and a varied programme of events for all ages.